vullnetgervalla/ecg-monitoring-tool/README.md

 The simulation automatically cycles through these conditions to demonstrate the monitoring system's detection capabilities.
 Heart rates and RR intervals are generated based on the simulated condition, with appropriate randomization to create realistic variations.

 The server sends readings to the client via WebSocket, where they are analyzed and displayed.
-Alerts are generated for abnormal conditions and logged to separate files.
+Alerts are generated for abnormal conditions and logged to separate files in `server/logs/`.